saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 Ligand-target model:

 This model denotes the prior potential that a particular ligand might regulate the expression of a specific target gene.
-The Nichenet v2 networks and matrices for both mouse and human can be downloaded from Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7074291.svg)](https://doi.org/10.5281/zenodo.7074291).
+In Nichenet v2, networks and matrices for both mouse and human are made separately [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7074291.svg)](https://doi.org/10.5281/zenodo.7074291).

 ``` r